 It involves making particular investments in order to protect yourself from losses from another investment.
 Hedging is like insurance.
 Hedging is done to make sure investors are still in good standing in the event of something bad happening.
 It can’t prevent anything bad from happening, but it can make sure the negative hit isn’t too bad.

 Identifying risks and providing strategies to avoid them plays a key role in wealth management and financial planning.
 A risk management plan typically involves personal liability coverage, property and casualty coverage, disability insurance, and more.
 The best way to protect your wealth is being aware of what can come at any time and having a management plan before it happens.
 In the event that something does happen, with your plan in place, you will be able to get back on track without a hitch.

 A registered advisor may sound like a financial planner.
 In some ways, they are.
 Many financial planners are investment advisors.
 But not all advisors are financial planners.
 Before choosing an advisor or planner, make sure to know what kind of services you are in need of.
 You may not be able to get everything you need from certain financial planners.
 Luckily, Alpen Partners can help you with a wide array of financial planning and investment advising.

-Alpen Partners as an SEC-Registered Advisor
+Alpen Partners International as a SEC-Registered Advisor

 It is important to note that not everyone can be a registered advisor.
-Alpen Partners is dedicated to providing the proper help to our clients.
+Alpen Partners International is dedicated to providing the proper help to our clients.
 We don’t take this responsibility lightly.
 SEC-registered advisors are held to a high standard of conduct among other advisors.

-In order to be an SEC-registered advisor, Alpen Partners has to register with the Securities and Exchange Commission (SEC) as an investment advisor.
+In order to be an SEC-registered advisor, Alpen Partners International has to register with the Securities and Exchange Commission (SEC) as an investment advisor.